-The first settlements in the territory of the Republic of Tatarstan date back to the Palaeolithic period (about 100,000 years ago).
-The first state – the Volga-Kama Bulgaria – was set up at the end of the 9th – beginning of the 10th centuries it was the first feudal state in north-eastern Europe.
+The first settlements in history on the territory of the Republic of Tatarstan date back to the Palaeolithic period – about 100,000 years ago.
+The first state – the Volga-Kama Bulgaria – was set up at the end of the 9th – beginning of the 10th centuries.
+It was the first feudal state in north-eastern Europe.
 In 922 Islam was accepted as a state religion.
-The Bulgar mosques and madrasah (Muslim cleric schools) spread knowledge and culture in the neighbouring regions.
-In the 13th century, the territory of the Volga-Kama Bulgaria was annexed to the Empire of Genghis-Khan and then became a part of the powerful Zolotaya Orda (Golden Horde) State.
+The Bulgar mosques and madrasah – Muslim cleric schools – spread knowledge and culture in the neighbouring regions.
+In the 13th century the territory of the Volga-Kama Bulgaria was annexed to the Empire of Genghis-Khan.
+And then it became a part of the powerful Zolotaya Orda (Golden Horde) State.

 The end of the last century brought new opportunities for the development of the statehood of Tatarstan.
-On August 30, 1990, the Supreme Soviet of Tatarstan announced the Declaration of State Sovereignty of the republic, later supported by 61% of referendum participants held in March 1992.
-From that time August 30 is celebrated as The Day of the Republic of Tatarstan.
-In 1994 the republic officially got the name of Tatarstan.
-In March 2008 the republic was declared a part of the Russian Federation.
+On August 30, 1990, the Supreme Soviet of Tatarstan declared the State Sovereignty of the republic.
+Later, 61% of referendum participants supported this declaration.
+The referendum, which was held in March 1992, officially established the State Sovereignty.
+Since then, August 30 has been celebrated as The Day of the Republic of Tatarstan.
+In 1994, the republic officially assumed the name Tatarstan.
+In March 2008, the republic was declared a part of the Russian Federation.

 F.A.Q. on History